Moduli spaces of threefolds on the Noether line: Introduction

 \subsection{Notation}

-Throughout this paper, we work over the complex number field $\CC$, and all varieties are projective, with at worst canonical singularities. \begin{itemize} \item A variety $X$ is {\em minimal} if it has at worst $\QQ$-factorial terminal singularities and $K_X$ is nef.
+Throughout this paper, we work over the complex number field $\CC$, and all varieties are projective. \begin{itemize} \item A variety $X$ is {\em minimal} if it has at worst $\QQ$-factorial terminal singularities and $K_X$ is nef.